-This course is experimental in nature and requires students to apply the functional analysis methodologies studied in EDSE 670 in a "hands on" manner.
+This course includes a detailed overview of functional analysis procedures and treatment packages that can be implemented based on the results of functional analysis.
+Particular emphasis is placed on reinforcement-based interventions and dimensions of reinforcement.
+Pre-requisites: EDSE 520, minimum grade: B or EDSE 320, minimum grade: B credits: 4 This course is experimental in nature and requires students to apply the functional analysis methodologies studied in EDSE 670 in a "hands on" manner.
 Under direct supervision of faculty, students will conduct weekly assessments to determine the environmental variables maintaining children's inappropriate behavior (EDSE 671L=1 credit).
 Students will also collect and graph data, write reports that summarize their findings, and meet regularly with faculty and classmates to discuss their findings and their relationship to the literature.
 Students will be required to use and discuss single case design in the evaluation of treatment components.

-Co-requisites: EDSE 671L Pre-requisites: EDSE 670
+Pre-requisites: EDSE 670

-EDSE 671L - Behavior Treatment in the Clinical Setting Lab
+EDSE 671 - Behavioral Treatments in Clinical Setting